laravel-shift/filament-companies/README.md

 }
 ```

-Now, run `composer update` and continue by following the installation instructions above.
+Run `composer update`, then follow the installation instructions above.